Questions to ask application teams as a DevOps Engineer

 — What’s the frequency of releases, and how confident are you in release quality?

-— How do you ensure environment variables and secrets are securely managed during deployment?
+— How do you ensure environment variables and secrets are securely managed during deployment? - Configuration Management

 — Are you using any configuration management tools (Ansible, Puppet, Chef)?